mauricechristopher/SolidityPractice/README.md

 # SolidityPractice
-A collection of Smart Contracts I created at The DEN in Fremont, CA
+A collection of Smart Contracts I created at The DEN Ethereum Engineering Master Class in Fremont, CA